If you’re looking for instant pot hacks to get even more out of this miracle appliance that everyone can’t stop talking about, look no further!

 4. Double the love with two instant pots!

-- Don’t get slowed down by recipes that take a long time to sit – Getting multiple pots is also a good move those who like to regularly make recipes that require lots of time in the instant pot, like yogurt or bread dough proofing.
+- Don’t get slowed down by recipes that take a long time to sit - Getting multiple pots is also a good move for those who like to regularly make recipes that require lots of time in the instant pot, like yogurt or bread dough proofing.
 This way, you’ll have another pot free to cook for meal times when they roll around.

 Alternative: if you don’t have the space or money for a second instant pot, consider just getting an extra liner so you can pop that right in as soon as the first dish is done.